 The Services released some records responsive to Sierra Club’s FOIA request but withheld others, including the opinions that had prompted the revisions to the rule.
 For those documents, the government denied the request and invoked exemption 5, claiming that the documents were protected from disclosure by the deliberative process privilege.
 Sierra Club sued, seeking release of sixteen of the withheld documents.
 The district court agreed that eleven documents and part of another were not exempt, and the Services appealed.
 On appeal, the Ninth Circuit held that the deliberative process privilege did not apply because the Services’ opinions reflected their final decision on the rule that EPA had sought to promulgate.
 The court also held that the opinions did not reveal information about the Services’ deliberations.

 The Services then filed a petition for certiorari, arguing that because the opinions were unsigned and labeled “drafts” they must be predecisional and deliberative.
 The Court granted the petition.
-Public Citizen is serving as co-counsel for Sierra Club in the Supreme Court.
+Public Citizen served as co-counsel for the Sierra Club in the Supreme Court.
+In a 7-2 opinion, however, the Court ruled for the agency.
+The Court held that in-house draft biological opinions that are both predecisional and deliberative, even if they reflect the agency’s final views about a proposal, are covered by the deliberative process privilege and protected from disclosure by exemption 5 of FOIA.